MetPX/sarracenia/doc/dd_post.7.rst

    meant to represent subjects of interest to a consumer.
 A consumer may upload the selection criteria to the broker so that only a small subset of postings are forwarded to the client.
-When there are many users interested in only small subsets of data, the ability to reduce traffic at source is crucial.
+When there are many users interested in only small subsets of data, the savings in traffic are large.

-Segmentation (the parts_ Header)
-   In any store and forward switch network that transports entire files limits the maximum file size to the minimum available on any intervening node.
-To avoid defining a maximum file size, a segmentation standard is specified.

-Fingerprint Winnowing (the sum_ header)
+Fingerprint Winnowing (use of the sum_ header)
    Each product has a checksum and size intended to identify it uniquely, referred to as a *fingerprint*.
 If two products have the same fingerprint, they are considered equivalent.
 In cases where multiple sources of equivalent data are available but